Adjuvo/SenseGlove-API/README.md

 # SenseGlove API

-This repository houses the Software APIs for SenseGlove Devices for C++ and C# development for Windows and MacOS.
+This repository houses the Software APIs for SenseGlove Devices for C++ and C# development for Windows and Linux.

 The Sense Glove Core API is the combination of a **Communications Program** named "SenseCom", and a **Core Library**, all running on the same computer.
 Any (VR) program using the Core Library can exchange data with any **SenseGlove Device** through the Communications Program.
 Without SenseCom, the Core API will not detect any devices.